bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 }
 ```

-If using `Query(State)` outside of a system run by the scheduler, you may need to manually configure and initialize a `ComputeTaskPool` as a resource in the `World`.
+If using `Query` or `QueryState` outside of a system run by the scheduler, you may need to manually configure and initialize a `ComputeTaskPool` as a resource in the `World`.

 ### [Fail to compile on 16-bit platforms](https://github.com/bevyengine/bevy/pull/4736)